-- Funds associated with the Undergraduate Research Grant must be spent by the end of the fiscal year (June 30th) in which the funds were transferred, subjected to the University's year-end policies/deadlines.
-Please consult with your department or college business manager for more information.
-The project, however, can continue past this date.
-Awarded Summer/Fall grant funds (the Spring call) will be transferred after July 1st (the start date of the next fiscal year). - ii.
-NEW: Student stipend allocation: Faculty are now allowed to allocate a maximum of 50% of the awarded OURI Undergraduate grant (cannot be included as a budget item in the application process) to a student(s) that has been involved in the grant, to be disbursed after the student(s) has successfully presented at the OURI spring symposium, and before the end of the fiscal year. - iii.
+- a.
+Student stipend allocation: As of Spring 2023 Faculty are now allowed to allocate a maximum of 50% of the OURI Undergraduate grant funding awarded amount (can't be included as a budget item in the application process) to a student/s that have been involved in the grant, to be disbursed after the student/s have successfully presented at the OURI symposium in Spring. - b.
 FAU's Student Government Association (SGA) has funds available for conference travel and for presentations at professional meetings.
+See their website (click here) for more information. - c.
+Funds associated with the Undergraduate Research Grant must be spent by the end of the fiscal year (June 30th) in which the funds were transferred.
+Please consult with your department or college business manager for more information and any deadline dates for spending the funding.
+The project can continue past this date.
+Summer/Fall grants will be paid out after July 1st of the next fiscal year.

-See their website (click here) for more information. - iv.
-Any purchases, such as equipment, books, and remaining supplies, must remain at FAU after the project is completed as property of the mentor's department. - d) References (1 page): At the end of your project description, please include a comprehensive list of references related to the research topic.
+- d) References (1 page): At the end of your project description, please include a comprehensive list of references related to the research topic.
 Make sure to include primary references. - e) For Group Proposals: One member of the group must complete all the above-listed components of the grant package.
 In addition, a justification of what each group member will contribute to the project must be made in the form of a one-page (maximum) supplemental document.
 Each group member must have a clear role/task supporting the overall research question(s). - 3.
-Faculty Mentor's letter of recommendation: The faculty mentor's letter can be uploaded into Survey Monkey Apply or emailed separately (from the grant package).
+Faculty Mentor's letter of recommendation: The Faculty Mentor's letter can be uploaded into Survey Monkey Apply or emailed separately (from the grant package).
 An FAU Faculty Mentor's guideline has been developed to facilitate the completion of this recommendation letter.
 Please see Appendix D for letter format and requirements.